-Complementary to the experimental approaches detailed above, a numerical coagulation model from Zhang and coworkers (Zhang et al., 2020) was adapted and implemented to determine the decrease of Au NPs due to coagulation with TiO2 particles and diffusion to tubing walls, respectively.
+Complementary to the experimental approaches detailed above, a numerical coagulation model from Zhang et al. (2020) was adapted and implemented to determine the decrease of Au NPs due to coagulation with $TiO_2$ particles and diffusion to tubing walls, respectively.

-Input for the model was the aerosol size distribution at the point where the Au NPs are mixed with the TiO2 substrate particles (8\10 cm-3, mode at 120 nm).
+Input for the model was the aerosol size distribution at the point where the Au NPs are mixed with the TiO2 substrate particles ( $8 \times 10^6$ cm-3, mode at 120 nm).
 The Au NP input distribution was determined via TEM analyses and a subsequent calculation of the corresponding aerosol concentration (see main text, Fig. 4).
 The TiO2 distribution was measured with an SMPS.

-Figure C1.A shows how many particles per size bin are lost due to coagulation during the coating.
-For this calculation, the Au NP concentration before coating (t=0 s) is compared to the modelled concentration after a specific coagulation time.
+Figure C1a shows how many particles per size bin are lost due to coagulation during the coating.
+For this calculation, the Au NP concentration before coating (t = 0 s) is compared to the modelled concentration after a specific coagulation time.
 For 26.0 s up to approximately 20 nm, nearly all of the particles coagulated.
 Less pronounced losses are observed for the much shorter coagulation times of 1.3 and 2.2 s, as expected.
-Although the modal model does not include diffusion losses which are highly relevant for < 50 nm particles, they are accounted for separately via a particle loss calculator (von der Weiden et al., 2009) (Fig. C1.B).
+Although the modal model does not include diffusion losses which are highly relevant for < 50 nm particles, they are accounted for separately via a particle loss calculator (von der Weiden et al., 2009) (Fig. C1b).
 The diffusive losses were determined for all three coagulation times.
-Results from these calculations (Fig. C1.B) show the importance of diffusive losses, especially for <10 nm particles.
-For an accurate assessment of the particle losses in our experiments, a combined coagulation and diffusional loss model would be needed, which will be presented in a forthcoming study.
+Results from these calculations (Fig. C1b) show the importance of diffusive losses, especially for < 10 nm particles.
+For an accurate assessment of the particle losses in our exper-

-Figure C1: A: Modelled 'losses' (decrease in particle concentration) due to coagulation during coating of Au on TiO2 after coagulation times 1.3 s, 2.2 s and 26.0 s.
-B: Size dependent diffusion losses for the three coagulation times.
+Figure C1. (a) Modelled "losses" (decrease in particle concentration) due to coagulation during coating of Au on $TiO_2$ after coagulation times 1.3, 2.2 and 26.0 s. (b) Size-dependent diffusion losses for the three coagulation times.
 Losses for 1 nm particles are about 10 times higher than for 10 nm and about 100 times higher than for 50 nm particles for all coagulation times.
-2.2 s (long, small diameter tube) and 26.0 s (shorter, larger diameter tube) have similar losses given the non-linear (i.e. exponential) dependence of the diffusion losses on the tube length.
+Times of 2.2 s (long, small diameter tube) and 26.0 s (shorter, larger diameter tube) have similar losses given the non-linear (i.e. exponential) dependence of the diffusion losses on the tube length.